v-research/lastchat/README.md

 ### Rulez

+Open an issue and wait for it to be accepted.
+Once accepted, you will be assigned to that issue.
+We will keep track of the progresses on [this Kanban board](https://github.com/orgs/v-research/projects/4/views/1).

 1. accepted pull request with an explicitly accepted bug fix: +1
 2. accepted pull request with an explicitly accepted enhancement: +1
 3. accepted pull request with an explicitly accepted cybersecurity enhancement (see [Infosec Policy](https://edu.v-research.it/zorin_cybersecurity2/#policies-for-information-security)): +1.5